TheDan64/pupman/README.md

 - Lead to privilege escalation risks
 - Create hard-to-debug permission issues

-`lxcidman` takes the guesswork out of ID management by giving you a clear view of how your subuid/subgid space is used—and helps you avoid stepping on yourself.
+`pupman` takes the guesswork out of ID management by giving you a clear view of how your subuid/subgid space is used—and helps you avoid stepping on yourself.

 ## 🛡️ Disclaimer